oortcloud/meteorite/CONTRIBUTING.md

 You can inspect `smart.lock` for some insights too.

-Debugging you can do is:
+Helpful debugging you can do is:

 1. Manually doing the same, seeing if you see the same error.
 2. Digging around in `~/.meteorite` and seeing if git checkouts have gotten into a broken state.